UwUnsaac/Ecommerce-Artifacts/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4677945.svg)](https://doi.org/10.5281/zenodo.4677945)

-# ECOMMERCE UWUNSAAC - ARTIFACTS
+# Ecommerce UwUnsaac - Artifacts
 In this repository you will found the artifacts made during the development of the [Ecommerce-Reactjs](https://github.com/UwUnsaac/Ecommerce-Reactjs) and [Ecommerce-Nodejs](https://github.com/UwUnsaac/Ecommerce-Nodejs) project, in the Software Engineering I course of the Professional School of Software and Systems Engineering of the Universidad Nacional of San Antonio Abad del Cusco in the 2020-II semester.

 <p align="center">